Employers & Businesses

 Flexible scheduling options are implemented, officially and unofficially, by employers in many industries across the country.
-Government agencies such as the United States Centers for Disease Control and Prevention (CDC) have official policies in place outlining available options (CDC-FS).
+Government agencies such as the United States Food and Drug Administration (FDA) have official policies in place outlining available options (US FDA-Worklife).

 - US Office of Personnel Management (USOPM).
 Handbook on alternative work schedules.
 Accessed on February 6, 2017

 - US Office of Personnel Management (USOPM).
 Labor-Management Relations: Law and policy resources.
 Negotiating flexible and compressed work schedules.
 Accessed on February 10, 2017

 - Baltes BB, Briggs TE, Huff JW, Wright JA, Neuman GA.
 Flexible and compressed workweek schedules: A meta-analysis of their effects on work-related criteria.
 Journal of Applied Psychology.
 1999;84(4):496–513.
 Accessed on December 7, 2015

 - Bambra C, Whitehead M, Sowden A, Akers J, Petticrew M. “A hard day’s night?”
 The effects of compressed working week interventions on the health and work-life balance of shift workers: A systematic review.
 Journal of Epidemiology and Community Health.
 2008;62(9):764–77.
 Accessed on November 24, 2015

 - Joyce K, Pabayo R, Critchley JA, Bambra C. Flexible working conditions and their effects on employee health and wellbeing.
 Cochrane Database of Systematic Reviews.
 2010;(2):CD008009.
 Accessed on December 1, 2015